Still Life (video game): Reception

 According to Microïds, Still Life and its predecessor, Post Mortem, were commercial successes.
 The publisher reported combined global sales for the series above 500,000 units by September 2008.
 The worldwide sell-through of Still Life alone surpassed 240,000 units by May 2009.

 Still Life received fairly favorable reviews from critics.
 Its Metacritic scores are 75/100 for PC and 70/100 for Xbox, based on reviews by respectively 27 and 29 critics.
 Its GameRankings scores are 75.77% for PC and 68.68% for Xbox, based on reviews by respectively 35 and 31 critics.
 David Clayman of IGN commented: "Still Life is an enjoyable albeit short diversion for fans of classic adventure games.
 As usual, this type of game controls better on a PC and character movement feels slow and clunky with the Xbox controller."
-Eurogamer's John Walker: "There's a lot that Still Life does well, but in the same way adventure games were doing things well ten years ago.
+Eurogamers John Walker: "There's a lot that Still Life does well, but in the same way adventure games were doing things well ten years ago.
 There is therefore no excuse for it to not manage other basic, fundamental elements when rehashing these decade-old ideas."
 Shannon Hall of Just Adventure: "Anyone who loves a mystery and has an investigative mind will get many hours of pleasure from Still Life."
 Ryan Davis, writing for GameSpot: "Its slavish dedication to convention will scratch the methodical, cerebral itch all diehard adventure game fans have.
 As a genre exercise, though, it exerts little energy to draw in new players."

 Still Life was a finalist for PC Gamer USs "Best Adventure Game 2005" award, which ultimately went to Indigo Prophecy.

 In 2011, Adventure Gamers named Still Life the 20th-best adventure game ever released.